rust-lang/rfcs/text/0000-failure-box.md

   automatic creation of `Failure<T>` boxes.
 * It changes the behavior of the `try!` macro to automatically use the `fail!` macro in the `Err` clause.

+The traceback support can be kept optional in the beginning but ideally it lands not long after the initial support.
+The reason for this is that propagating errors without location information is a lot more painful to debug than to immediately panic.
+Especially if the application ends up bubbling errors up to a central point to render out an error message it becomes basically impossible to tell the origin of the error if multiple places exist that produce the same error.

+# Intended Usage

+After this RFC has been implemented libraries are supposed to only emit errors that implement a confirming `Error` trait.
+This RFC also changes the `try!` macro to only work with errors in the future which will encourage libraries to properly implement `Error`.

+The usage of `Failure<T>` as provided by this RFC is entirely optional and partially by libraries.  `Failure<T>` should be used by applications and frameworks rather than libraries.
+However if libraries have huge error types (that might even wrap other errors) then `Failure<T>` is encouraged over using results with huge error structs.

 # Motivation